Elipse: The soul years (1967-1968)

 After Vuković's departure, in the Spring of 1967, Edi Dekeng, a foreign student from Zaire, joined the group as the new vocalist.
 Dekeng was previously a member of the band Crni Panteri (Black Panthers), founded in Belgrade by students from Zaire.
 With his arrival, the band moved towards soul music, adding a brass section consisting of Nikola Zembić (trumpet), Dragan Kuprijanov (saxophone) and Zoran Jurkić (saxophone, flute).
 The new lineup had their first live appearance on 30 June 1967 at the Belgrade Trade Union Hall, performing as an opening act on The Hollies concert, getting positive reactions from both the audience and the press.
 Following the performance, the new lineup released the band's last EP, featuring the hits "Za one što na licu nose bore" ("To the Ones Who Have Wrinkles on Their Faces"), written by Vlada Kanić, and "Le Telephone" ("The Telephone"), a cover version of a song by French soul singer Nino Ferrer.
 The EP also featured covers of Otis Redding songs "Good to Me", entitled "Za mene dobro", and "I've Been Loving You Too Long", entitled "Voleo sam te".

 On 1 August 1967, Elipse performed as an opening act for Italian singer Rita Pavone on her concert held at Tašmajdan Stadium, which was followed by two concerts in Sarajevo in front of 5,000 people on each.
 During 1967, Elipse appeared in Black Wave films The Naughty Ones, directed by Kokan Rakonjac, and The Rats Woke Up, directed by Živojin Pavlović.
 The Naughty Ones were the first Yugoslav and Balkan film to feature a performance by a rock band.
 The music for the film was written by composer Zoran Hristić.
 As he lacked experience in composing popular music, he cooperated with Simjanović on the film score.

 In 1968, the band held a large concert at the Belgrade Youth Center, which was widely praised by the media.
 The concert featured vocalists Seka Kojadinović and Daliborka Stojšić as guests, the stage was decorated with large portraits of John Lennon, Ringo Starr, Bob Dylan, Jean Shrimpton and Twiggy and a part of the film The Naughty Ones was shown during the band's performance.
-In August 1968, Elipse and the band Mladi Levi from Ljubljana represented Yugoslavia at the Peace Festival in Sofia, Bulgaria.
+In August 1968, Elipse and the band Mladi Levi from Ljubljana represented Yugoslavia at the 9th World Festival of Youth and Students in Sofia, Bulgaria.
 Since the two bands had similar musical directions, they decided to have a joint performance at a park situated in the city centrum.
-As soon as the performance had started, the audience started clapping their hands to the rhythm of the music, which provoked the police to stop the Elipse performance after ten minutes and brutally attack the audience.
-Despite the incident, Elipse got the Silver Medal for the second best festival performance.
+As soon as the performance had started, the audience started clapping their hands to the rhythm of the music, which provoked the police to stop the performance after ten minutes and brutally attack the audience.
+Despite the incident, Elipse got the Silver Medal for the second best music performance at the festival.

 By the end of 1967, due to the decision of the band members to focus more on their studies, Elise disbanded.